Gabatrix: the Violet Wave

 “Make sure that you contact me on my uniform wrist computer regardless of my location.
 As soon as you run the test again and reconfirm it, tell me the results.”

 His underwear was soaked from the pool.
-The temperatures were just fine, though, even getting out the warm water.
+The temperatures were just fine, though, even getting out of the warm water.
 His body had dried, and he felt like he smelled like some sort of cleaning fluid that was in the pool.

 Javier remained quiet as he looked ahead.
 It had almost turned into a game.
 He wondered if he should say something first or let her do it.
 He felt like asking her, but nothing happened for a full minute.

-“Your eyes have been buried into me, Javier,” Shira commented, breaking the silence of the room.
+“Your eyes have been buried into me, Javier,” Shira calmly commented, breaking the silence of the room.
 “What is it?”

-“Would you prefer being completely naked?”
+“Would you prefer to be completely naked?”

-“No. I was curious,... , that’s all.”
+“No. I was curious,..., that’s all.”

 “Hmmm...”